-Ai~ Before we’re handed the punishment, can you let them figure out what happened?

 “Kyel’s group was arranged on a 3x4 grid at the very front.
 If the people at the first two or three rows changed places, it wouldn’t be obvious unless someone paid them close attention, and if done early in the last row, it wouldn’t be too strange either.”

-However, on the first hour, it was to be assumed that everyone would be focused on reading through the recipes, looking through the boxes of ingredients and familiarizing themselves with the kitchen utensils, not to say about the view from the skies.
+However, on the first hour, it was to be assumed that everyone would be focused on reading through the recipes, searching the boxes for ingredients and familiarizing themselves with the kitchen utensils, not to say about the view from the skies.